LappleApple/awesome-leading-and-managing/For-Developers-Teamwork-TechDebt.md

 - [Incentivize Teams, not People](https://rkoutnik.com/2018/03/17/incentivize-teams-not-people.html) - by Randall Koutnik.
 Takeaway: "Any programmer worth their salt is willing to help team members out when they’re in a pinch.
 Software development is a team sport, after all.
 Unfortunately, management can often completely miss the point and create perverse incentives that wreck a team’s cooperation and communication."

 - [Makers and Menders: Putting the Right Developers on the Right Projects (deck)](https://www.slideshare.net/andrea_goulet/makers-and-menders-putting-the-right-developers-on-the-right-projects) - by Andrea Goulet, CEO & Co-Founder of Corgibytes.
 Takeaway: Makers and menders each have valuable roles to play in development.
 Focusing too much on making leads to maintenance, "legacy code," and technical debt; mend as well to reduce your overhead.

-- [A Guide to Mindful Communication in Code Reviews](https://kickstarter.engineering/a-guide-to-mindful-communication-in-code-reviews-48aab5282e5e) - by Amy Ciavolino.
-Takeaway: How to be kind and constructive in code reviews.

 - [The New Work Order: Team Ingredients and Role Blending ](https://www.slideshare.net/hhfleming/the-new-work-order-team-ingredients-and-role-blending) - by Heather Fleming.
 Takeaway: Use "team ingredients" to build teams that achieve maximum productivity and happiness.